ApexRMS/wisdm/docs/_scenarios/section2.md

 5. Prepare Training/Testing Data
 6. Variable Reduction
 7. Models
+    * Boosted Regression Trees (BRTs)
     * Generalized Linear Model (GLM)
-    * Boosted Regression Trees (BRTs): New transformer for building BRT models using methods and defaults described in [Valavi et al., 2021](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecm.1486).
-See Appendix 2 for code and model development details.
+    * Maxent
     * Random Forest
-    * Maxent
 8. Apply Model
 9. Ensemble Model

 Here are some short descriptions of each stage:
-1. <u>Prepare Multiprocessing</u>: Generates a tiling raster that will be used by subsequent transformers to divide spatial data into smaller chunks for parallel processing.
-Required inputs: Template Raster File.
-Outputs: Spatial Multiprocessing Tiling Raster.
+1. <u>Prepare Multiprocessing</u>:
+    * Generates a tiling raster that will be used by subsequent transformers to divide spatial data into smaller chunks for parallel processing.
+        * Required inputs: Template Raster File.
+        * Outputs: Spatial Multiprocessing Tiling Raster.

-2. <u>Spatial Data Preparation</u>: Prepares Covariate and Restriction rasters to align with the extent, resolution, and reference system of the Template raster.
-Required inputs: Template Raster File, Covariate data.
-Outputs: Updated covariate data
+2. <u>Spatial Data Preparation</u>:
+    * Prepares Covariate and Restriction rasters to align with the extent, resolution, and reference system of the Template raster.
+        * Required inputs: Template Raster File, Covariate data.
+        * Outputs: Updated covariate data.

-3. <u>Site Data Preparation</u>: Field Data are projected and clipped to the resolution and extent of the Template Raster.
+3. <u>Site Data Preparation</u>:
+    * Field Data are projected and clipped to the resolution and extent of the Template Raster.
 If Aggregate or Weight is selected under **Field Data Options**, the field data records are aggregated or weighted based on their spatial distribution.
 Covariate values are then extracted for the remaining field data records.
-Required inputs: Template Raster File, Field Data, Covariate Data.
-Outputs: Updated Field Data and Site Data.
+        * Required inputs: Template Raster File, Field Data, Covariate Data.
+        * Outputs: Updated Field Data and Site Data.

-4. <u>Background Data Generation</u>: Generates background sites (pseudoabsences), extracts covariate data for the pseudoabsence sites and updates the Field Data and Site Data to include pseudoabsence data.
-Required inputs: Template Raster File, Field Data, Covariate Data, Site Data.
-Outputs: Updated Field Data and updated Site Data.
+4. <u>Background Data Generation</u>:
+    * Generates background sites (pseudoabsences), extracts covariate data for the pseudoabsence sites and updates the Field Data and Site Data to include pseudoabsence data.
+        * Required inputs: Template Raster File, Field Data, Covariate Data, Site Data.
+        * Outputs: Updated Field Data and updated Site Data.

-5. <u>Prepare Training/Testing Data</u>: Divides Field Data into training and testing sets and/or cross validation folds based on the provided Validation Options arguments.
-Required inputs: Field Data, Site Data.
-Outputs: Updated Field Data.
+5. <u>Prepare Training/Testing Data</u>:
+    * Divides Field Data into training and testing sets and/or cross validation folds based on the provided Validation Options arguments.
+        * Required inputs: Field Data, Site Data.
+        * Outputs: Updated Field Data.

-6. <u>Variable Reduction</u>: Reduces correlated covariates through either an automated approach (using Variance Inflation Factors) or an interactive approach which involves user selection of covariates through a correlation viewer application.
-Required inputs: Field Data, Site Data.
-Outputs: Updated Retained Covariate List and a Covariate Selection Matrix if the interactive approach was used.
+6. <u>Variable Reduction</u>:
+    * Reduces correlated covariates through either an automated approach (using Variance Inflation Factors) or an interactive approach which involves user selection of covariates through a correlation viewer application.
+        * Required inputs: Field Data, Site Data.
+        * Outputs: Updated Retained Covariate List and a Covariate Selection Matrix if the interactive approach was used.

-7. <u>Fit Models</u> (Boosted Regression Trees, Generalized Linear Model, Maxent, Random Forest): Fits the selected model and generates validation and diagnostic summaries and figures.
-Required inputs: Field Data, Validation Options, Site Data, Retained Covariate List.
-Outputs: Updated Model Outputs.
+7. <u>Fit Models</u> (Boosted Regression Trees, Generalized Linear Model, Maxent, Random Forest):
+    * Fits the selected model and generates validation and diagnostic summaries and figures.
+        * Required inputs: Field Data, Validation Options, Site Data, Retained Covariate List.
+        * Outputs: Updated Model Outputs.

-8. <u>Apply Model</u>: Generates map outputs for the selected model(s).
+8. <u>Apply Model</u>:
+    * Generates map outputs for the selected model(s).
 Maps are generated based on the model, selected Output Options, and the provided Covariate Data.
-Required inputs: Template Raster File, Model Outputs, Covariate Data.
-Outputs: Map Outputs
+        * Required inputs: Template Raster File, Model Outputs, Covariate Data.
+        * Outputs: Map Outputs.

-9. <u>Ensemble Model</u>: Generates ensembled outputs of the models run in the **Scenario**.
+9. <u>Ensemble Model</u>:
+    * Generates ensembled outputs of the models run in the **Scenario**.
 Ensembles are generated based on the fitted models, apply models, and selected Ensemble Options.
-Required inputs: Model Outputs, Map Outputs.
-Outputs: Ensemble Outputs.
+        * Required inputs: Model Outputs, Map Outputs.
+        * Outputs: Ensemble Outputs.

 ### **Run Order**
 Sets the order in which the stages will be run.